hpi-schul-cloud/schulcloud-nextcloud/README.md

 - a custom nextcloud plugin

 The custom image configures the nextcloud instance and uses environment variables for configuration.
-These env variables can used for install, enable and disable plugins.
+These env variables can be used for installing, enabling and disabling plugins.

 ## Build Container locally
 You have the choice between helm and docker-compose to setup your schulcloud-nextcloud instance locally.